Background

 Epidemiology

-The overall incidence of phytophotodermatitis is unknown, but it undoubtedly varies according to the population studied and is based on the risk of exposure to psoralen compounds.
-Because furocoumarins are found in a wide range of wild and domestic plants, a variety of patient groups may become exposed.
-An example of an international greenery known to produce phytophotodermatitis is Ficus carica, also known as a fig tree.
-This plant is often sought for the fruit it produces, as well as for analgesic folk medicine applications.
-Ficus pumila can be found worldwide, yet is native to China, Japan, and Taiwan.
+The overall incidence of PPD is unknown, but it undoubtedly varies according to the population studied and is based on the risk of exposure to psoralen compounds.
+Because furanocoumarins are found in a wide range of wild and domestic plants, numerous different patient groups may become exposed.
+An example of an international greenery known to produce PPD is the fig tree, Ficus carica, which is often sought for the fruit it produces, as well as for analgesic folk medicine applications.
+Ficus pumila is native to China, Japan, and Taiwan but can be found worldwide.

 Both sexes may be affected.